 Petroleum hydrocarbons, including oxygenates such as methyl-tertiary-butyl-ether (MTBE), have been released from underground storage tanks (USTs).
-Most of these cases are localized in nature; the SWRCB and CVRWQCB conduct mitigation oversight for soil and groundwater cleanup of UST releases.
+Most of these cases are localized in nature, and spills associated with USTs are regulated by the SWRCB and the Merced County Division of Environmental Health.
+Merced County Division of Environmental Health has a contract with SWRCB to provide mitigation services to define and clean up releases resulting from leaking USTs.